alxagathangel/Auto-CVSM/README.md

 The Auto-CVSM System takes company messaging data in .xlsx format and processes them in bulk.
 After cleaning, visualizing, and storing them in a database, the visuals are sent to the client.
 The process is completely automated.

+**FEATURES IN PROGRESS:**

+- Storing client email address upon receiving new email.
+Checking for repeated addresses to avoid duplicates.
+- Automatically saving emailed .xlsx attachments to created input folder (if it doesn't already exist).

 ## OVERVIEW

-The program is coded entirely in Python 3.11.9, using mainly *pandas, matplotlib, sqlalchemy and smtplib*.
+The program uses Python 3.11.9 and the libraries *pandas, matplotlib, sqlalchemy and smtplib*.
 See **VERSIONS.txt** for an extended list of library versions.
 There are two directories of interest; *input* and *output*, where the original excel files and the cleaned excel files & data plots are stored respectively.

 ### Cleaning